PaulBouchier/six_can/aider_capture_can.md

 - If instantiated by another module, this module will be passed a reference to the ROS node.
 If running stand-alone it must initialize ROS and create a node.
-- This node should implement a state machine which switches between states as it goes through the steps to capture a can
+- This node should implement a state machine which switches between states as it goes through the steps to capture a can.
+The state variable should be called 'capture_sm_state'.
+Make each state call a method that performs the work and returns the next state, so as to aid testing.
 - add DocStrings
 - comment the code